Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 View of a path going to Handled Pottery Studio in Carlsbad

 Shop handmade dinnerware, mugs, and gifts, or learn how to create them yourself at Handled Pottery Studio.
-They have tons of events to stop by and test your skills on the potter’s wheel.
+It has tons of events to stop by and test your skills on the potter’s wheel.
 The instructor will teach you how to knead your clay, develop techniques on the wheel, and glaze your creations.

-Check out their adult date nights, coffee and ceramic events, and kids’ crafts too.
+Check out Handled Pottery’s adult date nights, coffee and ceramic events, and kids’ crafts too.

-👉 Visiting from San Diego?
-Our guides on the best places to go camping near San Diego and where to stay in San Diego will help you plan your trip and find you the best accommodations.
+👉 Visiting San Diego?
+Our guide on the where to stay in San Diego will help you plan your trip and find you the best accommodations.

 Coastal Rail “Fairy” Trail